What Is TDS and How to Measure It?

 Reverse Osmosis (R.O.)

 The reverse osmosis water filtration method relies on a semi-permeable membrane to filter out impurities from drinking water.
 The membrane contains microscopic pores which will allow only molecules smaller than 0.0001 microns to pass through.
 As the molecules of dissolved metals and salts are large compared to the water molecules, water squeezes through the membrane leaving the metals and salts behind.

-This kind of water purification system offers clean water trough boiling and producing water vapor.
-When water vapor rises and reaches to a cool surface, it will condense back to the liquid form.
+This kind of water purification system offers clean water through boiling and producing water vapor.
+When water vapor rises and reaches a cool surface, it will condense back to the liquid form.
 The dissolved salts and other particles are unable to vaporize thus remain in the boiling solution.

 By definition, deionization (DI) is the removal of all ionized minerals and salts (both organic and inorganic) from water through the process of ion exchange.
 Ions are electrically charged atoms or molecules that have either a positive or negative charge.
 The DI happens when water passes through a mixed ion exchange bed where both positively and negatively charged resins are used to remove their respective ions.
 The process is similar to water distillation but much more efficient in terms of time and energy usage.